Treadstone: Development

 On April 12, 2018, it was announced that USA Network had given the production a pilot order.
 The episode was written by Tim Kring and expected to be directed by Ramin Bahrani, both of whom were also set to act as executive producers alongside Ben Smith, Jeffrey Weiner, Justin Levy, and Bradley Thomas.
 Production companies involved with the pilot were slated to consist of Universal Cable Productions, Captivate Entertainment, and Imperative Entertainment.
 On August 16, 2018, it was reported that USA Network had decided to forego the pilot process and instead were issuing the production a straight-to-series order.
 Additionally, it was reported that Dan Friedkin was joining the series as an executive producer.
 In May 2020, the series was canceled after one season.

 Casting

 On November 8, 2018, it was announced that Jeremy Irvine and Brian J. Smith had been cast in lead roles.
 On January 14, 2019, it was reported Omar Metwally, Tracy Ifeachor, Han Hyo-joo, Gabrielle Scharnitzky, and Emilia Schüle had joined the main cast.
 Michelle Forbes, Michael Gaston and Shruti Haasan were added to the cast, with Patrick Fugit and Tess Haubrich also appearing in a recurring capacity.

 Filming

 Principal photography for the series had begun by January 2019 in Budapest.

 Reception

-Treadstone received a metacritic score of 47 based on seven critics, indicating mixed or average reviews.
-Rotten Tomatoes gave an approval rating of 44% based on 16 critics, its consensus reads: "While Treadstone is as action-packed and frenetically paced as you'd expect from the Bourne universe, it lacks the narrative momentum and cohesion necessary to set it apart."
+Metacritic, which uses a weighted average, assigned the series a score of 47 out of 100, based on 7 critics, indicating "mixed or average" reviews.